i18next/i18next-gitbook/README.md

 * detect the user language
 * load the translations
 * optionally cache the translations
-* extention, by using post-processing - e.g. to enable sprintf support
+* extension, by using post-processing - e.g. to enable sprintf support

 [Learn more about plugins and utilities](overview/plugins-and-utils.md)